KamWithK/AnkiconnectAndroid/README.md

 If you're experiencing any of these problems:
 1. Forvo audio won't load
 2. App crashes
+3. Yomichan cannot connect

 Check that:
 * Latest [app release](https://github.com/KamWithK/AnkiconnectAndroid/releases) is installed
 * `http://localhost:8765/?term={term}&reading={reading}` is added as `Custom URL (JSON)` as a Yomichan audio source
+* If you import Yomichan's settings that the URLs default or as-specified and card/deck options right (when in doubt import the sanitised version in-case)
+* Battery saving/automatic optimisation is turned off for Ankidroid, Ankiconnect Android and optionally (but recommended) Kiwi browser

 If you've gone through the instructions and are still having trouble, feel free to create an issue here on GitHub or @/dm me on Discord.